-(b) Deans may approve additional working titles, provided they do not contain the word "professor," with consent of the faculty member.

-J.5 Honorific Working Titles.
+- (b) Deans may approve additional working titles, provided they do not contain the word "professor," with consent of the faculty member. - J.5 Honorific Working Titles.
 In addition, members of the Teaching and Research tracks may be granted an honorific working title containing the word "professor," as specified in Table J.5 Honorific Working Titles, under the following conditions.

-Appendix J FSU Criteria & Procedures for Promotion of Specialized Faculty

-(a) Such a title may only be granted with the recommendation of a majority vote of the tenured faculty of an academic department/unit offering a degree program, in recognition of scholarly accomplishments within the granting department/unit's academic field.

-(b) The criteria and procedures for awarding such an honorific working title shall be the same as for promotion or initial appointment to the corresponding tenure-track rank, except:

-(1) The department/unit and college/unit that evaluates the nomination and recommends the granting of the title may be different from those in which the faculty member is employed, if the faculty member is employed in a nonacademic unit.

-(2) The expectations in research, teaching, and service shall be scaled proportionally to the assignment of duties.

-(c) Notwithstanding the provisions of J.5(a) and J.5(b), faculty appointed at the Panama City Campus who are assigned to the Teaching Faculty series may use the appropriate Assistant Teaching Professor, Associate Teaching Professor, or Teaching Professor honorific working title under the following conditions:

-(1) The faculty member holds a terminal degree in a field relevant to the faculty member's teaching area(s), and

-(2) A special Panama City Committee on Honorific Working Titles for Teaching Faculty appointed by the President or designee and consisting of three senior Panama City Campus faculty members recommends in a secret ballot that the faculty member be granted the honorific working title, and

-(3) The President or designee approves the recommendation.
+Table J.5 Honorific Working Titles

+Position Code Position Title Working Title

+9060 Teaching Faculty I Assistant Teaching Professor

+9061 Teaching Faculty II Associate Teaching Professor

+9062 Teaching Faculty III Teaching Professor

+9080 Research Faculty I Assistant Research Professor

+9081 Research Faculty II Associate Research

+Professor 9082 Research III Faculty Research Professor

+- (a) Such a title may only be granted with the recommendation of a majority vote of the tenured faculty of an academic department/unit offering a degree program, in recognition of scholarly accomplishments within the granting department/unit's academic field. - (b) The criteria and procedures for awarding such an honorific working title shall be the same as for promotion or initial appointment to the corresponding tenure-track rank, except: - (1) The department/unit and college/unit that evaluates the nomination and recommends the granting of the title may be different from those in which the faculty member is employed, if the faculty member is employed in a non-academic unit. - (2) The expectations in research, teaching, and service shall be scaled proportionally to the assignment of duties. - (c) Notwithstanding the provisions of J.5(a) and J.5(b), faculty appointed at the Panama City Campus who are assigned to the Teaching Faculty series may use the appropriate Assistant Teaching Professor, Associate Teaching Professor, or Teaching Professor honorific working title under the following conditions: - (1) The faculty member holds a terminal degree in a field relevant to the faculty member's teaching area(s), and - (2) A special Panama City Committee on Honorific Working Titles for Teaching Faculty appointed by the President or designee and consisting of three senior Panama City Campus faculty members recommends in a secret ballot that the faculty member be granted the honorific working title, and - (3) The President or designee approves the recommendation. - (d) The faculty member may use the honorific working title in place of the name of the faculty member's position classification for the following purposes: correspondence, publications, business cards, web pages, and applications for contracts and grants.
+The

-(d) The faculty member may use the honorific working title in place of the name of the faculty member's position classification for the following purposes: correspondence, publications, business cards, web pages, and applications for contracts and grants.
-The University may use this title in bulletins, University directory listings, and other publications.
+University may use this title in bulletins, University directory listings, and other publications.
 The entire phrase, including the modifiers "teaching" or "research," must be used.